-As the condition is rarer than dyslexia, dyscalculia is less present when it comes to information and resources on websites and blogs.
+As dyscalculia is less diagnosed than dyslexia, it is less present when it comes to information and resources on websites and blogs.
 Dyslexics, for example, can find extensive lists of famous people who have or were reported to have had dyslexia.
 Dyscalculics are left more on their own when looking for such sources of encouragement and inspiration.

 A search for famous dyscalculics does turn up a few names.
 American actor Henry Winkler is mentioned as having both dyslexia and difficulty with math.
 Singers Robbie Williams, Cher and Mick Hucknall are both dyscalculic.
 Actress Mary Tyler Moore is also included on lists of celebrities with dyscalculia.
 These lists, however, are much shorter than comparable ones dealing with dyslexia.

 When faced with such a dearth of information, dyscalculics may instead have to look elsewhere for inspiration.
 Namely, among themselves.
 As awareness of dyscalculia grows, so too does awareness of the challenges faced by people with this learning difference and respect for how they deal with those challenges.